 Life-Saving Cardiac Care Close to Home

-The cardiology team at Weeks Medical Center specializes in diagnosing and treating all aspects of heart disease.
+The cardiology team at Weeks Medical Center, in partnership with the New England Heart and Vascular Institute at Catholic Medical Center, specializes in diagnosing and treating all aspects of heart disease.
+Our goal is to keep quality care local.
 Weeks is committed to working with patients to reduce the incidence of heart disease by promoting a healthy and active lifestyle.
 We believe it is important for heart problems to be identified early, so the treatment will ultimately be more successful.

 Heart disease is a range of diseases that affect the heart and blood vessels.
 They can include coronary disease, heart rhythm problems, valvular and heart muscle problems, and congenital heart defects.
 Many forms of heart disease can be prevented or treated with a healthy lifestyle as well as diet and exercise.